newtondevelop/newpay-contract-utility-ios/README.md

 ## License

-Trust Core is available under the MIT license.
-See the [LICENSE](https://github.com/TrustWallet/trust-core/blob/master/LICENSE) file for more info.
+NewPay Core is available under the GPLv3 license.
+See the [LICENSE]() file for more info.